stanfordnlp/dspy/docs/docs/intro.md

 ## 1) **Modules** express portable, natural-language-typed behavior.

-Building high-quality AI systems requires iterating fast—primarily on decomposing your problem into modular LM components.
-But it’s really hard to iterate on your system design when you have to tinker with each component's messy prompts or synthetic data every time you change the model, the metrics, or parts of the pipeline.
+Building high-quality AI systems requires iterating fast, as you decompose your problem into modular LM components.
+But it’s really hard to iterate when you have to tinker with each component's messy prompts or synthetic data _every time you change the model, the metrics, or parts of the pipeline_.
 Having built more than a dozen state-of-the-art compound LM systems over the past five years, we learned this the hard way—and we built DSPy so you don't have to.

 DSPy shifts your focus from tinkering with prompts to programming modular AI systems.
 It does that by **raising the level of AI abstraction from brittle strings to structured, declarative, and natural-language-typed modules**.
 For every module, you define a _signature_, a spec of input/output types and behavior, and you select an inference-time strategy.
-DSPy handles expanding your signature into prompts and parsing your typed outputs, so you can write ergonomic, portable, and optimizable AI systems.
+DSPy handles expanding your signatures into prompts and parsing your typed outputs, so you can write ergonomic, portable, and optimizable AI systems.

 !!! info "Getting Started II: Build DSPy modules for various tasks"